Benau/libopenglrecorder/README.md

 libopenglrecorder should be called by the same thread which created the OpenGL context.
 Currently using in Linux and Windows is supported.

+The sounding recording in Linux is done by PulseAudio and Windows by Wasapi, so for Linux make sure that your app is playing sound through PulseAudio, while in Windows make sure Wasapi is present which means Windows Vista or later.
+You can optionally link PulseAudio with DL for lazy loading libpulse.

 One example usage is to create an advanced bundled-recorder for game out of it.

 ## License